-Using custom images instead of stock ones will generally be better for this purpose as stock images will most likely be present on several other websites.
+Using custom images instead of stock ones will generally be better for this purpose, as stock images will most likely be present on several other websites.

 7. Running A Competitive Analysis

 Studying how competitors are using keywords can be of great help in understanding how to maximise their utility.
 Once the analysis is complete, you can adjust the content according to the findings.
-The content outline needs to be created for any new content in light of recent research results.
+The content outline must be created for any new content in light of recent research results.
 Similarly, the outline can be altered for better results for older content.